We're back at it once again, Rushland Boy, in the fastest three hours in media, meeting and surpassing all audience expectations every day.

 But the complexity is such that we couldn't comprehend it.

-But it was discovered and it was it was factually demonstrated that despite the loss of I forget what was actually called foliage, I'll use that word.
+But it was discovered, and it was factually demonstrated that despite the loss of, I forget what was actually called, foliage, I'll use that word.

-And so I the climate people uh want to want to tell you that we have all this power that we can destroy what we can't create.
+And so the climate people want to tell you that we have all this power, that we can destroy what we can't create.

 It's absurd.